 The time you are able to spend parenting your child is called time-sharing in Florida family law terminology.
 A timesharing schedule can be established by the court, or the parties can make their own timesharing schedule and the court will approve the plan, so long as it is in the best interests of the child(ren).
 All timesharing schedules approved by the court must be in the best interests of the child.

 Timesharing is typically set forth so that both parents have equal timesharing, one parent has majority timesharing, or, in certain cases, one parent will have supervised timesharing.
 Equal timesharing means both parents have an equal amount of overnight timesharing with the minor child.
-When a parent has majority timesharing, it means they have more than half of the overnight timesharing in a year.
+When a parent has the majority of timesharing, it means they have more than half of the overnight timesharing in a year.
 If there are credible instances of abuse, neglect, abandonment, or domestic violence, supervised time-sharing can be established.

 3. Parenting plan